skip to content

 00:17:39 - Greg Schier

-Yeah, so these are very basic metrics.
-Right now we basically just track CPU memory and network disk usage will also be coming soon.
-But we added the metrics mostly for the usage based billing stuff that we're working on.
+Yeah, so these are very basic metrics right now.
+We basically just track CPU, memory, and network.
+Disk usage will also be coming soon.
+But we added the metrics mostly for the usage-based billing stuff that we're working on.
 So that's sort of where it's coming from.
-We want to build out the metrics even more to provide like how many requests per second are coming to your app, more useful information like that.
-Maybe we'll overlay the deploys on the graphs over time so you can see like if a deploy affected your metrics.
-But yeah, right now this is mainly going to be used for the upcoming usage based billing.
-So we'll build based on like, if you're.
-If you have like a really intense CPU based app, then you can see your CPU going up and down.
-If you have like, maybe if you're running a Django app, it's going to use quite a bit of memory because that's just how Django works versus something like a Go app which will use very, very limited amount of memory.
-So yeah, that's just the metrics now.
+We want to build out the metrics even more to provide, like, how many requests per second are coming to your app, more useful information like that.
+Maybe we'll overlay the deploys on the graphs over time so you can see if a deploy affected your metrics.
+But yeah, right now this is mainly going to be used for the upcoming usage-based billing.
+So we'll bill based on if you have a really intense CPU-based app, then you can see your CPU going up and down.
+If maybe you're running a Django app, it's going to use quite a bit of memory because that's just how Django works, versus something like a Go app, which will use a very limited amount of memory.
+So yeah, that's the metrics now.
 Very basic, but also useful.

 00:18:43 - Anthony Campolo

 Awesome.
-Then here is where the real meat of our project is right now.
-Because we have deployed a postgres database and you can create a table through the gui or you can actually, if you want to be really fancy, you have this command here that lets you automatically sync to psql.
-This is really cool because especially for people who don't know a lot about databases, just getting a database spun up and connected and being able to access it and read and write to it is just itself a pretty large barrier, especially for people coming from boot camps.
-And this is something that I've talked about on a million podcasts I've done is a kind of big part of my story is that my boot camp, I say, is mostly a front end bootcamp that was sold as a Full Stack boot camp.
-I felt that it was almost entirely React JavaScript based and then there was one month of backend that had one week of databases in it.
-I really feel like that is a good amount of material and curriculum to consider yourself a Full Stack developer if you spent a week learning about databases.
+And then here is where the real meat of our project is right now, because we have deployed a Postgres database.
+And you can create a table through the GUI, or you can actually, if you want to be really fancy, you have this command here that lets you automatically sync to PSQL.
+This is really cool because, especially for people who don't know a lot about databases, just getting a database spun up and connected and being able to access it and read and write to it is just itself a pretty large barrier, especially for people coming from boot camps.
+And this is something that I've talked about on a million podcasts I've done, and it is a kind of big part of my story, is that my boot camp, I say, is mostly a front-end boot camp that was kind of sold as a full-stack boot camp.
+I felt that it was almost entirely React, JavaScript kind of based, and then there was, like, one month of back end that had one week of databases in it.
+So I don't really feel like that is a good amount of material and curriculum to consider yourself a full-stack developer if you spent a week learning about databases.

 00:19:51 - Anthony Campolo

-As I've gone into the working world now and I've worked on other projects, I've gotten involved with more of these full Stack frameworks.
+So as I've gone into the working world now and I've worked on other projects, I've gotten involved with more of these full-stack frameworks.
 Learning the database aspects has been huge.
 And having these types of things provided for you to be able to work with a database really easily, you can't discount how important it is, how useful it is.
-Literally I can just grab this whole guy and we're going to tear down this database right afterwards.
-Even though we're showing my password right here.
-Don't worry about that too much.
-Right now.
-We can actually throw SQL straight into this if we wanted to.
-So if we wanted to create a table, we could do that.
-Create a table, we want to insert some values into it.
-We can do that as well.
-If I want to insert a couple more in and then we want to select star from post and then there we go, we got Post, so we're already hooked up.
-We got our database, it's deployed, it's on the Internet, we can access it, we can read to it, we can write to it.
+So literally, I can just grab this whole guy, and we're going to tear down this database right afterwards.
+So even though we're showing my password right here, don't worry about that too much.
+And right now, we can actually throw SQL straight into this if we wanted to.
+So if we wanted to create a table, we could do that: create a table.
+We want to insert some values into it, we can do that as well.
+If we want to insert a couple more in, and then we want to select star from post, then there we go, we got post.
+So we're already hooked up.
+We got our database, it's deployed, it's on the internet, we can access it, we can read to it, we can write to it.
 And then if we go check back in our GUI here, we can already see the data in our Railway table.

 00:20:58 - Anthony Campolo